jroske1120/client-project-wesparkle/README.md

 _Duration: 3 weeks_

-Say a user of WeSparkle's Sparkle Assistant would like to share a document with her customers.
-The link is very long and confusing.
-She could go to a third party link shortener but WeSparkle now has their own that exists within the Sparkle Ecosystem.
-Now she can create a short link and a QR code with less steps and less frustraion.

-But anyone on the internet can use this link shortener.
-If they create an account, they will have access to advanced features.
-Each link shortened will saved.
-Links can i be tagged and sorted.
-Also, metrics can be viewed.
-Clicks by Day, Top Performing Links, etc.
+WeSparkle's existing Sparkle Assistant helps small business owners operate by scheduling and marketing from their phone.
+However, sharing links to docs, forms, or pdf's have too many characters to send via SMS.

+Rather than redirect to a third party link shortener, this application shortens links right in WeSparkle's system*, provides a QR code, tagging, sorting and filtering of links, and link analytics to help business owners target marketing strategy.

 ## Prerequisites